 Transit Options from Madrid Airport to Atocha Train Station

 Atocha Train Station is the central railway hub of the Spanish Capital.
 Located near the city center and 16km from Adolfo Suárez Madrid Barajas Airport, Atocha Renfe is the biggest station in Spain, serving domestic and international destinations, with Barcelona, Sevilla, Valencia, Marseille, and even Paris being among them.
 The station handles both AVE and RENFE train transfers and overall is the place to be if you want to travel in Spain by train.
 Hence, Atocha is often the final Madrid destination for passengers arriving at Barajas Airport.
-Fortunately, the transfer options from the airport to the rail station are efficient and various: taxi, car hire, private transfers, bus, metro, and train.
+Fortunately, the transfer options from the airport to the rail station are efficient and various: Madrid airport taxis, car hire, private transfers, bus, metro, and train.
 Reflect on your options, and depending on your needs, desires, and budget, take your pick!

 |Options||Price (€)||Price ($)||Duration|